openmod/openmod-docs/content/development-guide/commands.md

 ## Best Practices
 * **Do not** handle sub commands yourself (e.g. `if(Context.Parameters[0] == "add")`).
 OpenMod can not discover your subcommands and provide additional help or tab completion in that case.
 * **Do not** hardcode messages.
 Instead, use [translations](../translations.md) so users can customize and translate your messages.
 * When writing commands, keep in mind that any type of user could execute your command by default.
 Maybe a plugin adds a DiscordUser and someone from Discord executes your command.
-Try to write your commands in a way that works with all kind of users or restrict the allowed actors as mentioned earlier.
+Try to write your commands in a way that works with all kinds of users or restrict the allowed actors as mentioned earlier.
 * **Do not** manually check if an actor is allowed to execute a command (e.g. `if(!(actor is UnturnedUser))`).
 Always use `[CommandActor]` for such restrictions.
 It will automatically hide the command from actors who can not execute them and give a consistent error message.